 According to Wells Fargo, “A wire transfer is a method of transmitting money electronically between people or businesses in which no physical money is exchanged.
 The sender is the one who provides all the instructions for the transfer, which may include the recipient’s name, bank, account number, amount, and sometimes a pickup location.”

 Fedwire or SWIFT acts as an intermediary, sending payments between the two parties.
 Typically utilized for small volume, large monetary payments, or international payments, wires are often a good option for sending money quickly.

 While both a positive and a negative, settlement is immediate, meaning the receiver will obtain their cash quickly from you.
 The issue with this is that if you send a wire to the wrong recipient and account number, recovering those funds is very difficult, if not next to impossible.
 For this reason, wires are the most common type of fraud attempt by scammers.

-Wires are immediate, reliable, and secure, but they are also very expensive.
-A wire transfer can cost anywhere from $10 to $25 per transaction.
-For this reason, wire transfers are not realistic for a large number of transactions, as with only 4 transactions, you already could be experiencing $40 to $100 worth of fees.
+Wires are immediate, reliable, and secure but also very expensive.
+A wire transfer can cost anywhere from $10 to $45 per transaction.
+For this reason, wire transfers are not realistic for many transactions, as with only 4 transactions, you could already be experiencing $40 to $180 worth of fees.